 At St Augustine’s Priory, we are passionate about language learning and we recognise its importance in today’s world.
 With more and more people going to university and obtaining degrees, competition in the world of work is fierce and candidates need something which will make them stand out.
-Combine this with the impact of living in a multi-cultural society teeming with multilingual speakers; being able to speak a foreign language is as indispensable as ever so essential in today’s world.
+Combine this with the impact of living in a multi-cultural society teeming with multilingual speakers; being able to speak a foreign language is as indispensable as ever in today’s world.

 The Modern Languages department aims to develop a love of language learning.
 It guides its students to be able to communicate effectively in the target language through speaking, writing, and understanding.
 As well as focusing on grammar and its practical application, the Modern Languages team endeavours to develop cultural knowledge and understanding of the countries and communities where the language is spoken.

 St Augustine’s Priory is very proud to run a French ‘Masterclass’ programme that is officially endorsed by the Institut Français du Royaume–Uni.
 The prestigious invitation-only course that we offer is aimed at bilingual or very able students.
 The course, which is taught exclusively in French, delves into various aspects of French-speaking culture ultimately working towards obtaining French Ministry of Education DELF diplomas which are also worth UCAS points.

 ‘Little Languages’ exposes our Prep students to different languages and cultures from around the world.
 Fun and engaging activities are used to increase their knowledge and understanding and, as well as celebrating linguistic diversity, it offers a sound initiation before formal language-learning commences in the Juniors.